MORENO96EOS/Ambassadors/README.md

 ## Joining EOS Nation

-Provide the following information to submit your candidacy to become a member of EOS Nation.
+Provide the following information to [submit your candidacy](join) to become a member of EOS Nation.

-Applicants will have to forgo a public review process by the EOS Nation community and once a concensus has been reached the member will be brought on board the EOS Nation community.
+Candidates will have to forgo a public review process of their social media profiles & bio by the EOS Nation community.
+Once a member applies as a possible candidate, a minimum of 3 active members will be appointed to approve the new member using 👍👎.
+When all 3 appointed members have voted, the member's application will approved or denied.

+**Requirements**

 - [ ] Full Name
 - [ ] Geographical Location